gwydi/mc_reaper_sound/README.md

 - download [this](https://raw.githubusercontent.com/gwydi/mc_reaper_sound/main/template_project.rpp) file and move it to ```~/.mcspack/template_project.rpp```

 ## known issues
-- reaper files with only one sound inside them have an issue when exporting.
-The rendered files need to be renamed manually (remove the ```template_project.rpp```)
 - the sounds under ```/event/raid/``` and ```/block/bell/bell_use``` do not work because the game has an inconsistent naming convention with those files.
 - playing one sound does not stop the previous sound from playing